What is Data Annotation [2024 Updated] – Best Practices, Tools, Benefits, Challenges, Types & more

 Case Studies

-In a clinical data licensing project, the Shaip team processed over 6,000 hours of audio, removing all protected health information (PHI), and leaving HIPAA-compliant content for healthcare speech recognition models to work on.
+In one of our recent clinical data licensing projects, we processed over 6,000 hours of audio, carefully removing all protected health information (PHI) to ensure the content met HIPAA standards.
+After de-identifying the data, it was ready to be used for training healthcare speech recognition models.

 Wrapping Up